GUI library¶

 Danger

-Because the GUI library uses touch, it requires the library Pervasive_Touch_Small
+Because the GUI library uses touch, it requires the library Pervasive_Touch_Small.

 GUI¶